devstream-io/devstream/.github/ISSUE_TEMPLATE/proposal.md

 ---
-Name: Proposal
+name: Proposal
-About: Make a proposal, create a feature request, or suggest an idea about this project
+about: Make a proposal, create a feature request, or suggest an idea about this project
-Title: ''
+title: ''
-Labels: proposal
+labels: proposal
-Assignees: ''
+assignees: ''
 ---

 ## Description